10 Stunning Cenotes in Riviera Maya, Mexico You Can’t Miss

 What to Know Before Visiting A Cenote:

-Cenote swimming is an awesome thing to do in the Riviera Maya and you should definitely include it on your itinerary.
+Cenote swimming is an awesome thing to do in the Riviera Maya, and you should definitely include it on your itinerary.
 Here are a few tips to make sure you’re prepared:

 - Pack a towel – Naturally, a towel will come in handy if you’re getting in and out of the water all day.
-I suggest a microfiber travel towel as they’re compact and they dry quickly.
-A sarong is another solid option, as they can double as a dress if you’re not quite ready to put your street clothes back on.
+I suggest a microfiber travel towel, as they’re compact and they dry quickly.

-- Bring cash – Most cenotes have entrance fees.
-Some, like Dos Ojos, are equipped to accept credit card payments, but many aren’t.
-Be sure to pack cash, preferably small bills to pay for entrance fees.
+Be sure to pack cash, preferably small bills, to pay for entrance fees.
 You’ll likely want a bit of cash to pick up snacks and beverages along the way as well.

 Best Cenotes in Riviera Maya & Yucatán